-But the story of Wyoming’s oil patch really begins with Washington Irving, author of “The Legend of Sleepy Hollow.”
+But the story of Wyoming’s petroleum really began with Washington Irving, author of “The Legend of Sleepy Hollow.”

-In the unforgiving lands that would one day become the Wyoming Territory, Capt.
-Bonneville traveled down the Popo Agie River and in 1832 made note of a natural resource that would one day bring a new industry to the state of Wyoming: “In this neighborhood, the captain made search for ‘the great Tar Spring,’ one of the wonders of the mountains, the medicinal properties of which he had heard extravagantly lauded by the trappers,” he noted.
+In what would become the Wyoming Territory, Bonneville made an 1832 trip down the Popo Agie River and noted seeing natural oil seeps.
+“In this neighborhood, the captain made search for ‘the great Tar Spring,’ one of the wonders of the mountains, the medicinal properties of which he had heard extravagantly lauded by the trappers,” Irving wrote.

-“After a toilsome search, his expedition found a tar-like substance at the foot of a sand-bluff, a little east of the Wind River Mountains, where it exuded in a black, sticky stream.
+“After a toilsome search, his expedition found a tar-like substance at the foot of a sand-bluff, a little east of the Wind River Mountains, where it exuded in a black, sticky stream,” Irving added.

-“The men immediately hastened to collect a quantity of it, to use as an ointment for the galled backs of their horses, and as a balsam for their own pains and aches,” Capt.
-Bonneville continued.
+Capt.
+Bonneville’s men, “hastened to collect a quantity of it, to use as an ointment for the galled backs of their horses, and as a balsam for their own pains and aches.”
+Irving added.

-“From the description given of it, it is evidently the bituminous oil, called petroleum or naphtha, which forms a principal ingredient in the potent medicine called British Oil,” he reported.
+“From the description given of it, it is evidently the bituminous oil, called petroleum or naphtha, which forms a principal ingredient in the potent medicine called British Oil,” Irving explained.
 “In New York, it is called Seneca Oil, from being found near the Seneca lake.”

 Still, by 1870 the pioneer population of Wyoming was just over 9,000 in a territory of 97,809 square miles.

 The government owned almost half of the territory and encouraged development of mineral resources in these public lands through the federal Placer Act.
 Back East, declining production from Pennsylvania oilfields prompted the young petroleum industry to look westward.

 First Drilled Wyoming Oil Well